rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   Hilbert spaces.
 Wigner's theorem.
 The Born rule.
 -   Wave-particle duality misconceptions.
 Fields are more fundamental than particles.
 -   The measurement problem.
 Decoherence.
 The Born rule again.
+-   Uncertainty principle
 -   Decoherence brings quantum logic to classical logic?

+Feynman and Hibbs on wave-principle duality:

+>   What is remarkable is that this dual use of wave and particle ideas does not
+>   lead to contradictions.
+This is so only if great care is taken as to what
+>   kind of statements one is permitted to make about the experimental
+>   situation. [^FeynmanHibbs1965p6]

+Feynman and Hibbs on the uncertainty principle:

+>   Any determination of the alternative taken by a process capable of following
+>   more than one alternative destroys the interference between the
+>   alternatives. [^FeynmanHibbs1965p9]

+[^FeynmanHibbs1965p6]: @Feynman_1965_Quantum_Mechanics_and_Path_Integrals\, p.
+6.
+[^FeynmanHibbs1965p9]: @Feynman_1965_Quantum_Mechanics_and_Path_Integrals\, p.
+9.
 [^Ney2013]: @Ney_2013_The_Wave_Function_Essays_on_the_metaphysics\.